Founder and former Chairman of Orchard Street Investment Management, and currently a Board member of Land Securities Group Plc

 His former roles include: Commissioner on the Mayor of London’s West End Commission; Chairman of London First’s Planning and Development Advisory Forum; Member of the Mayor of London’s London Electricity High-Level Working Group; Member of the London Regional Council of the CBI, Member of the Board of Trustees of the London Academy of Music and Dramatic Art (LAMDA) and Visiting Lecturer to the University of Reading.

-Giles has 15 years property experience.
-He specialises in the strategic management of private and institutionally owned, land based property portfolios and is head of the Cambridge Rural team of Bidwells.
+Giles has almost 20 years property experience.
+He specialises in the strategic management and development of private and institutionally owned, land based property portfolios and is head of the Cambridge Rural team of Bidwells.

 Managing Director and Global Co-Head of Real Estate, Goldman Sachs